cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 `runTx` executes a transaction after the transaction has been successfully authenticated.

 ### Packet Data
-`InterchainAccountPacketData` contains an array of messages that an interchain account can run and a memo string that is sent to the recieving chain.
+`InterchainAccountPacketData` contains an array of messages that an interchain account can run and a memo string that is sent to the receiving chain.
 The example below is defined as a proto encoded message but each chain can encode this differently.
 This should be clearly defined in the documentation for each chain specific implementation.

 ```typescript
 message InterchainAccountPacketData  {